- Current News

 After leaving the State Assembly, Carol resumed her active schedule of teaching and community service.
 She taught at the UC Berkeley Goldman School of Public Policy and, with her reputation as a consensus builder and public policy expert, was asked to serve on a variety of boards and commissions.
 She was Chair of the UC Berkeley Graduate School of Education Advisory Board and served on a number of significant boards, including the Claremont University Consortium Board of Overseers, the UCLA School of Public Affairs Advisory Board, the San Gabriel Habitat for Humanity Advisory Board, the Accrediting Commission for Community and Junior Colleges, and the Pasadena Education Foundation Board.

 The first Asian American woman ever elected to the California State Senate, Carol has continued to pursue her agenda to improve public education, increase access to higher education and to career and technical education, promote a sustainable environment and economic development, and preserve essential services for the elderly, low-income, disabled, and other at-risk populations.
-Carol's Senate Committee assignments include the Education Committee (chair), the Human Services Committee, the Governance and Finance Committee, the Public Safety Committee, the Transportation and Housing Committee, and the Joint Committee on the Arts.
+Carol's Senate Committee assignments include the Education Committee (chair), the Elections and Constitutional Amendments Committee, the Human Services Committee, the Insurance Committee, and the Public Safety Committee.

 Since taking office in the Senate, Carol has authored a number of measures that have been signed into law, including bills that improve community college student success, reduce greenhouse gas emissions, and protect children and seniors.

 Her legislative agenda also includes measures to: streamline the K-12 education governance process; improve school district and teacher effectiveness; expedite the education mandates reimbursement process; bring more transparency to higher education tuition deliberations and decisions; protect seniors from abuse; and improve delivery of services and continuity of care for the elderly.